dtoebe/Logseq-GPSI/pages/Global TODO.md

 	- [[Aug 27th, 2024]] Meeting setup w/ Dmitry
 		- ((66ce02f8-caa8-49ad-83de-3838295e1c7c))
 	- [[Proj: CTS Rodgers Network]]
-- TODO Identify two people that I'd value feedback from and request for it.
+- DONE Identify two people that I'd value feedback from and request for it.
 Thinking Jake or Kim, Chris after I meet with him around the strategy idea. #WORK #management #coaching
-- TODO Think about how I can use the aid mnemonic in chapter 5 of the Tao of Coaching. #PERSONAL #management #coaching
+- DONE Think about how I can use the aid mnemonic in chapter 5 of the Tao of Coaching. #PERSONAL #management #coaching
 - DONE Using #gpsi-ray bullet points on priorities, find out exactly where #cts-mike is with each priority and how we can balance getting those things done. #WORK #CTS id:: 66ccac21-9a7f-4ece-b3c0-0d1a2abebc39
   :LOGBOOK: